DataDog/documentation/content/en/tracing/error_tracking/explorer.md

 {{< img src="tracing/error_tracking/issue_panel_lower_part.png" alt="Lower Part of the Error Tracking Issue Panel"  >}}

-The lower part of the issue panel gives you the ability to navigate error samples that were grouped into the related issue:
+In the lower part of the issue panel, navigate error samples that are grouped into the issue:

 -   All ingested error spans for the past [15 minutes of live search][1]
 -   Error spans from the past 15 days that are indexed by [custom retention filters][2]